dkucharc/academic/docs/blog/posts/week#4.md

   - Winter 2025/2026
 ---

-# Week #4 - Model Selection and Hyperparameter Tuning - POSTPONED!
+# Week #4 - Model Selection and Hyperparameter Tuning

 <!-- more -->